NextronSystems/analysis-cockpit-manual/maintenance/extending-lvm.rst

     used if you are comfortable with the steps.

 This section focuses on extending the disk space in case you increased the disk size of your existing/attached disk.
+We will extend the disk space by extending the partition and resizing the file system.

 1. Log in to the Analysis Cockpit via SSH.
 2. Run the following command to check the current disk space: